Catalpa Tree Is Medicinal With Orchid Like Flowers

 Yet, it continue to thrive.

-The neighbors said that the worms always got in their swimming pool, which must have been very annoying.
+The neighbors said that the worms always got into their swimming pool, which must have been very annoying.

-For eleven years, I have been spared the worms–only the beautiful orchid like blooms in May.
+For 13 years, I have been spared the worms–only the beautiful orchid like blooms in May.

 I look forward to seeing the blooms.

-Once you get a catalpa tree, you will will see why.
+Once you get a catalpa tree, you will see why.

 I am building my homestead food forest and ornamental garden with Fast Growing Trees, so visit them for the best fruit trees, etc.!